sridharmanohar/Design-Patterns/YET-To-ACHIEVE.md

 ## Java 8 features
 1. din't use much of java 8 features like functional programming, lambdas, streams, optional etc.
 2. want to use them and also measure and document the performance difference against traditional java programming.

+## Code Review Tools
+1. din't use any code review tools.
+2. this is also pretty important to know good practices.
+3. want to focus cyclomatic complexity analysis tools.